omegaml/omegaml/docs/source/mdataframe.rst

 Out of core DataFrames
 ======================

-omegaml supports working with pandas DataFrames that are larger than available memory by leveraging mongodb as its datastore.
+omega|ml supports working with pandas DataFrames that are larger than available memory by leveraging mongodb as its datastore.
 This documents the available features supported by omegaml's MDataFrame.

 .. note::

-    omegaml takes a different approach to other frameworks like dask.
+    omega|ml takes a different approach to other frameworks like dask.
 While dask is focused on distributed processing of a compute-graph and strives for data-locality, omemgal's focus is on scalable data-persistence, data-sharing and collaboration in teams of data scientists and to provide a distributed API to micro-services that require analytical services but do not themselves have the required compute power.
-This said, the power of dask and omegaml can be combined.
+This said, the power of dask and omega|ml can be combined.

 Features
 --------

-omegaml supports efficient persistency of and distributed access to the following Pandas objects:
+omega|ml supports efficient persistency of and distributed access to the following Pandas objects:

 * DataFrames
 * Series
 * HDFStores

-omegaml provides a functional API to MongoDB's aggregation and map/reduce framework, as well as storing geocoded data with geospatial search semantics (e.g. near, within).
+omega|ml provides a functional API to MongoDB's aggregation and map/reduce framework, as well as storing geocoded data with geospatial search semantics (e.g. near, within).

-In addition omegaml supports the storage and distributed access to
+In addition omega|ml supports the storage and distributed access to

 * scikit-learn models
 * Apache Spark models